rebelsky/sams-assorted-musings-reflections/chair-vs-advisor.md

 ---

+*Followup*

+I've been told that there were good reasons to schedule it that day.
+I accept that; organizing faculty is like herding cats, very vocal cats.
+I'm told that the Dean's office is trying to accommodate folks who have both obligations.
+That's great to hear.
+But when you send out a semi-public message that implies that advising is just signing paperwork, you are still undermining what we do.

+---

 I've been wrong about a lot of things lately.
 I look forward to hearing from my readers why the Chairs Retreat is more important than our responsibility to our Tutorial students.
 More generally, I look